-Prior to the completion of this offering, the noteholders, including Scooby LP, will contribute to us \$132 million aggregate principal amount of our outstanding 3.00% Senior Notes, which were issued to certain equityholders, including Scooby LP, as a means of facilitating a potential distribution of cash to such equityholders, plus accrued but unpaid interest.
-After accounting for an offset of certain intercompany indebtedness, we will cancel the 3.00% Senior Notes and record the cancellation as a capital contribution by the noteholders to us.
+Prior to the completion of this offering, the noteholders, including Scooby LP, will contribute to us \$132 million aggregate principal amount of our outstanding 3.00% Senior Notes, which were issued to finance the acquisition of Petco Holdings, Inc. by our Sponsors in January 2016, plus accrued but unpaid interest.
+After accounting for an offset of certain inter-company indebtedness, we will cancel the 3.00% Senior Notes and record the cancellation as a capital contribution by the noteholders to us.
 For more information about the 3.00% Senior Notes, please read "Certain Relationships and Related Party Transactions-Related Party Transactions-3.00% Senior Notes" and Note 9 to our historical consolidated financial statements included elsewhere in this prospectus.